 Student loans supplement other types of aid.
 There is a limit to the amount of money a student can borrow while pursuing an undergraduate degree.
 Students who are interested in a loan must complete the FAFSA application process and submit a loan application.
 Loan students must be enrolled in at least 6 units at the time of the loan.
-Special applications and processes are required for these loans; student who may be interested should check the college website for information on in-person loan workshops.
+Special applications and processes are required for these loans.
 Students are encouraged to plan ahead.
-Students with additional questions or who wish to sign up for a workshop should contact the Financial Aid Office at 707.468.3110 or come by Room 1130 in MacMillan Hall.
+Students with additional questions should contact the Financial Aid Office at 707.468.3110 or come by Room 1130 in MacMillan Hall.